Privacy Policy

 Tel.: 49 8157 92 666 36

-Personal data is data about you personally.
-These include your name, your address and your email address.
-You also do not have to provide any personal data in order to visit our website.
-In some cases we need your name and address as well as other information in order to be able to offer you the requested service.
+Personal data is information about you.
+This includes your name, address, and email address.
+You do not need to provide any personal data to visit our website.
+In some cases, we need your name and address, as well as other information, to provide you with the requested service.

-The same applies if we supply you with information material upon request or if we answer your inquiries.
-In these cases we will always inform you of this.
-In addition, we only store the data that you have provided to us automatically or voluntarily.
+The same applies if we send you informational material upon request or if we answer your inquiries.
+In these cases, we will always inform you accordingly.
+Furthermore, we only store the data that you have transmitted to us automatically or voluntarily.

-When you use one of our services, we generally only collect the data that is necessary to be able to offer you our service.
-We may ask you for further information, but this is voluntary in nature.
-Whenever we process personal data, we do so in order to be able to offer you our service or to pursue our commercial objectives.
+When you use one of our services, we generally only collect the data necessary to provide you with that service.
+We may ask you for additional information, but providing this is entirely voluntary.
+Whenever we process personal data, we do so to provide you with our service or to pursue our business objectives.

-When you contact us (e.g. via contact form, email, telephone or via social media), the information provided by the person making the request will be processed to the extent that this is necessary to answer the contact request and any requested measures.
+When you contact us (e.g. via contact form, email, telephone or social media), the information provided by the requesting persons will be processed to the extent necessary to answer the contact requests and any requested measures.

-Answering contact inquiries within the framework of contractual or pre-contractual relationships is carried out to fulfill our contractual obligations or to answer (pre-)contractual inquiries and otherwise on the basis of the legitimate interests in answering the inquiries.
+Responding to contact requests within the framework of contractual or pre-contractual relationships is done to fulfill our contractual obligations or to answer (pre-)contractual inquiries, and otherwise on the basis of our legitimate interests in answering the inquiries.

-- Legal basis: Fulfillment of the contract and pre-contractual inquiries (Art.
-6 Para.
+- Legal basis: Contract performance and pre-contractual inquiries (Art.
+6 para.
 1 lit. b.
-GDPR), legitimate interests (Art.
-6 Para.
+GDPR), Legitimate interests (Art.
+6 para.
 1 lit. f.
 GDPR).

 Automatically saved data